66yr Old Wants to Repeat Similar Age Related Time for Marathon

 Both years my peak distance weekly was 80 kilometers.

-I did not carbo load for 1st year but did this consuming about twice the amount of carbohydrates to normal over Thursday, Friday and Saturday the race being at 4.15 Sunday morning.
+I did not carb load for the first year but did this time, consuming about twice the amount of carbohydrates to normal over Thursday, Friday and Saturday the race being at 4.15 Sunday morning.

 During training I have to tolerate extremely hot conditions and obviously have to be careful not to overdo it in the heat.